rajivrnyc/clinic-management-system/README.md

 - I assume that the patient can have any possible chief complaint and still be admitted to the hospital.
 - I assume that there are no restrictions on what constitutes a patient or staff member's name other than that they are Strings.
 - I assume that a waiting room can have an unlimited number of people at any given time.
+- I assume that alphabetical order is not a concern when presenting patients within a room.

 ### Limitations